zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Exporting-GL-Batches-from-ConnectWise-REST-Interface.md

 _Required_
 The name of the file to export the GL batch to.

-### Owner Level
+### Owner Level (Location) Id
 _Optional_
+Filter to restrict the records that are returned based on Location that they belong to in the Company structure.

+### Owner Level (Location) Name
+_Optional_
-Filter to restrict the records that are returned based on Location (Level 2 of the Corporate Structure).
-You can must specify the Location ID.
+Filter to restrict the records that are returned based on Location that they belong to in the Company structure.
+If no matching Location name is found on ConnectWise then records belonging to all Locations will be returned.
+You must leave 'Owner Level (Location) Id' empty for this value to be used.

 ### References To Fetch
 _Optional_